 - Keen, Steve.
 2001.
 Debunking Economics.
 The Naked Emperor of the Social Sciences.
 Annandale and London: Pluto Press Australia and Zed Books. - Nitzan, Jonathan, and Shimshon Bichler.
 2002.
 The Global Political Economy of Israel.
-London: Pluto Press. - Galbraith, John Kenneth.
+London: Pluto Press (the book is also available in PDF format for a free download: http://bnarchives.yorku.ca/8/). - · Galbraith, John Kenneth.
 1967.
 The New Industrial State.
 Boston: Houghton Mifflin Company. - Mumford, Lewis.
 1967.
 The Myth of the Machine.
 Technics and Human Development.
 New York: Harcourt, Brace & World, Inc.